Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 ## 💡 Vision

-CalmMindBot is built with compassion and cutting-edge technology to bridge the gap between emotional support and digital accessibility—making mental health care more approachable, one chat at a time.
+CalmMind is built with compassion and cutting-edge technology to bridge the gap between emotional support and digital accessibility—making mental health care more approachable, one chat at a time.

 ## Reference(s)